Nickelback: Critical response and reputation

-Some have criticized the band's lyrics as misogynistic.
+Some have criticized the band for a perceived overreliance on hedonistic and misogynistic themes.
 Christopher Rosa of VH1 said in 2015: "Not only are they bad, but they sound like they came straight from a horny 18-year-old boy's mind.
 Seriously, where's the sophistication?
 Where's the class?
 All that we have here is misogyny—gross, tone-deaf misogyny that is particularly cringe-worthy in 2015."
 However, in a review for the band's ninth album Feed the Machine, AllMusic reviewer Stephen Thomas Erlewine noted that they had mostly done away with the crude and vulgar lyrical content they had become known for, and praised the band for evolving their sound.
-In 2015, a marketing expert surveyed 225 popular songs and found that Nickelback had the "most sophisticated" lyrics among the rock music artists included in the study.
+In 2015, a marketing expert surveyed 225 popular songs and found that Nickelback had the "most sophisticated" lyrics among the rock music artists included in the study, though Maclean's writer Amanda Shendruk later published an article questioning the legitimacy of this study.
+That same year, Vice published an article that asserted that the band was underappreciated.
+One year later in 2016, a student at the University of Eastern Finland named Salli Anttonen conducted a study called "Hypocritical Bullshit Performed Through Gritted Teeth: Authenticity Discourses in Nickelback’s Album Reviews in Finnish Media" in an attempt to ascertain the root cause of the band's negative feedback.
+He concluded that the most prevalent trend in the "hate" was perceived lack of authenticity.
+He said: "Nickelback is too much of everything to be enough of something.
+They follow genre expectations too well, which is seen as empty imitation.
+But also not well enough, which is read as commercial tactics and as a lack of a stable and sincere identity."